 We continue to publicise these initiatives and prosecutions through our #notpartofthejob campaign which aims to deter potential offenders by highlighting the serious consequences of abusing staff and volunteers.
-CHAIR'S FOREWORD CHIEF EXECUTIVE'S FOREWORD

-NHS London Ambulance Service

-Who are ou doing

-Get vaccinated and protect the people you care about this winter.
+NHS London Ambulance Service Who are ou d Get vaccinated and otect the people you are about this winter lo are doing it for?

-ho are doing it for?
+Who are you doing it for?
+Who are you doing it for?

-Who are Who are ou doing it for? it for?
+Who are you doing it for?